OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

     oc delete project/${WORKSHOP_USER}-exercise-b

-As project deletion can take a some time you can always wait for deletion with the command: -
+Remember that projects can take a some time to disappear so, if you wish, you can always check with the console to make sure it gets deleted.

-    oc wait project/${WORKSHOP_USER}-exercise-b --for=delete

-Which may conclude with the message: -

-    Error from server (NotFound): namespaces "user1-exercise-b" not found

 ---